 A stones throw away from each other these lakes are a beautiful swim and a chance to double dip (or triple if you start with the Watkin path pools).
 Easily accessible, as the road to Snowdon winds along side them.
 Gwynant is home to the famous Elephant Rock (a stone face which of course looks like an Elephant) those who are brave enough jump from it’s back.
 Dinas is more serene, with a beautiful mountain backdrop.
 These lakes are great for a distance swim or even a dip and a picnic on the bank.

-Huge thanks to Tara Leanne Hall of the Woolly Hatters for her imagery and kind recommendations.
+Huge thanks to Tara Leanne Hall of the Woolly Hatters – who provided some of the above imagery and kind recommendations.
 Well worth an instagram follow for plenty of inspiration.